 Confirm seasonal routes, beach closures, and ramp openings with the National Park Service.
 All vehicles on the beach must apply for an off-road vehicle (ORV) beach driving permit.

-The 2016 annual permit, which costs $120 per vehicle, will be valid from the date of purchase through December 31, 2016.
-Weeklong permits, valid for 7 consecutive days, cost $50.
-Those who purchase a permit will be required to watch a 7-minute educational video at one of the park’s visitor centers.
-The ORV permit offices are open seven days a week, 8 a.m. to 4:30 p.m. year-round except Christmas Day.
+The annual permit, which costs $120 per vehicle, will now be valid from the date of purchase for one full year.
+10-day permits are valid on date of purchase and cost $50.
+Those who purchase a permit will be required to fill out and sign a form and watch a 7-minute educational video at one of the park’s visitor centers.
+The ORV permit offices are open seven days a week, 9 a.m. to 5 p.m. year-round except Christmas Day.

 Permits can be obtained from any of the Seashore's three permit offices located on: